 You should not rely on an investment in our common stock to provide dividend income.
 We have not declared or paid cash dividends on our common stock to date.
 We currently intend to retain our future earnings, if any, to fund the development and growth of our business.
-In addition, the terms of the Deerfield Facility Agreement, and any future debt agreements may, preclude us from paying dividends.
+In addition, the terms of any future debt agreements may, preclude us from paying dividends.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
 Investors seeking cash dividends should not purchase our common stock.